igunduz/igunduz.github.io/_pages/about.md

 Also, I am currently working as a rotation student in the [Chair of Clinical Bioinformatics](https://www.ccb.uni-saarland.de/) led by [Prof. Andreas Keller.](https://www.ccb.uni-saarland.de/people/prof-dr-andreas-keller/)

 I always enjoyed figuring out how something works, why it breaks, and how to fix it.
-I focused on bioinformatics to explore the world of biology and learn how to use biological information to improve lives.
-Through those experiences, I have seen that the future of biology involves cell-type-specific investigations to detect the molecular changes that lead to diseases.
+I focused on bioinformatics to explore the world of biology and learn how to use biological information to develop a better understanding of developmental systems and, diseases.Through my experiences, I have seen that the future of biology involves cell-type-specific investigations.
 This has now become the basis of my long-term research passion for single-cell bioinformatics.

-I use bioinformatics and computational epigenomics to develop a better understanding of cellular regulatory dynamics and cell state in developmental systems as well as in diseases.
+I use interpretable machine learning models and, computational epigenomics to enlight cellular state and, regulatory dynamics in developmental systems as well as in diseases.
 My research interests can be summarized as, but are not limited to:

 *  Trustworthy Machine Learning
 *  Graph Neural Networks
 *  Computational epigenomics
-*  Genome Regulation
+*  Cellular genome Regulation
-*  Aging Biology
+*  Ageing Biology
 *  Single-Cell Technologies
-*  Regulation of Cell Fate Decisions
+*  Cell Fate Decisions
 *  Software Development for Bioinformatics

-I'm also an active member of [Bioinformatics Research Network.](https://www.bio-net.dev/) I voluntarely work as a skill assesment reviewer where as a part of the team, I assest coding skills of [BRN](https://www.bio-net.dev/) trainees in terms of code efficiency and, cleanless.
+I'm an active member of [Bioinformatics Research Network.](https://www.bio-net.dev/) I voluntarely work as a skill assesment reviewer where as a part of the team, I assest coding skills of [BRN](https://www.bio-net.dev/) trainees in terms of code efficiency and, cleanless.
+I also run an ageing journal club, where we share and, discuss latest articles on ageing.

-If you're interested in one of those topics or want to learn about [BRN](https://www.bio-net.dev/), you know how to reach me!
+If you are interested in one of those topics, join the ageing journal club, or want to learn more about [BRN](https://www.bio-net.dev/), you know how to reach me! :)